AnacletoLAB/sHAM/README.md

 * call cmake:  `cmake ../megaDot`
 * compile:  `make`

-This procedure generates the `libmegaDot.so` library file.
+This procedure generates the `libmegaDot.so` library file that can be imported in any Python script as `from libmegaDot import dotp_cpp, dotp_cpp_sparse`.
 A pre-compiled version for Linux x86-64 is present in the experiments/time_space directory